-Our board of directors has nominated Patrick Soon-Shiong, M.D., Michael S. Sitrick, Kirk K. Calhoun, Michael Blaszyk and Deanna Wise, each a current director, as nominees for election to our board of directors at the annual meeting.
-If elected, each of the aforementioned nominees will serve as a director until the 2021 annual meeting and until his or her respective successor is duly elected and qualified.
+Our board of directors has nominated Dr. Patrick Soon-Shiong, Kirk K. Calhoun, Michael Blaszyk and Deanna Wise, each a current director, as nominees for election to our board of directors at the annual meeting.
+If elected, each of the aforementioned nominees will serve as a director until the 2023 annual meeting of stockholders or until his or her respective successor is duly elected and qualified or his or her earlier resignation or removal.
 For more information concerning the nominees, please see the section entitled "Board of Directors and Corporate Governance."

 Dr. Soon-Shiong, Messrs.
-Sitrick, Calhoun, Blaszyk and Ms. Wise have each agreed to serve, if elected, and management has no reason to believe that they will be unavailable to serve.
+Calhoun and Blaszyk and Ms. Wise have each agreed to serve, if elected, and management has no reason to believe that they will be unavailable to serve.
 In the event a nominee is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for any nominee who may be designated by the present board of directors to fill the vacancy.